-Every destination has its high and low seasons-and this is typically a combination of weather and the times of the year that their tourists typically take vacations.
+Every destination has its high and low seasons–and this is typically a combination of weather and the times of the year that their tourists typically take vacations.
 Some destinations, such as Hawaii, have very little variance in their weather year-round; others, like the Caribbean have a definite hurricane season.
-Yet it’s important to know that the Caribbean is a very big place-and different parts have different hurricane seasons, and some parts of the western Caribbean really aren’t hurricane prone at all.
-Other destinations–such as Central America and Southeast Asia-have rainy or monsoon seasons.
-You really need to know the specific destination in order to have a feel for whether or not their “green” season is too “green” (rainy!) for you.
+The Ashville mountains are beautiful in both spring and summer, and in fall, they are hopping, as tourists come to see the leaves changing colors.

 Also, ask yourself if you’re willing to delay the start of your honeymoon a couple of weeks or months.
 Summer months are very popular for weddings, as it tends to be easier for family and friends to get to the wedding; plus, if you’re having an outdoor wedding, the odds of good weather are more in your favor.
 However, this also tends to be the expensive (and sometimes more crowded) season for many honeymoon destinations.
 Giving yourself a month off after the wedding before leaving on your honeymoon can give you time to relax and wind down from the wedding, write your thank-you notes, and take advantage of the lower prices of what’s known as the “shoulder season” (between high and low season).

 How much time off work are you going to take?
 And how much of it are you willing to spend on an airplane?